AshCoolman/docs/guides/frontend-dictionary.md

 **Nutshell:**

 TypeScript is a super-set of the JavaScript language that introduces types (plus interfaces and new JavaScript features).
 It allows type-checking during development time with supported editors such as Visual Studio.
 The compiler requires information about the “shape” of a module in a type-definition-file.

+**Should you use it:**

+Unsure: the tooling is shakey, and it is a large commitment.

 **When starting:**